bioimagesuiteweb/bisweb-manual/docs/tools/defacing.md

 ![Deface Mask](figures/deface5.png)

 Once the defacing process is completed you will get an editable mask shown in red in the figure above.
-This can be edited using the `Paint Tool` (see [the intro manual page](../index.html) for more details.)
+This can be edited using the `Paint Tool` (see [the its description](../imageeditor.md) for more details.)

 ![Masking the image](figures/deface6.png)